dell/csm-docs/content/docs/csidriver/installation/helm/unity.md

        ```

       **Note:**
-      * Parameters "allowRWOMultiPodAccess" and "syncNodeInfoTimeInterval" have been enabled for configuration in values.yaml and this helps users to dynamically change these values without the need for driver re-installation.
+      * Parameters "allowRWOMultiPodAccess" and "syncNodeInfoInterval" have been enabled for configuration in values.yaml and this helps users to dynamically change these values without the need for driver re-installation.

 6. Setup for snapshots.